adityagandhi7/linear_regression/README.md

 # linear_regression

-The activity has been performed using the Growth of Orange Trees dataset (https://www.rdocumentation.org/packages/datasets/versions/3.4.3/topics/Orange), and making additions/modifications to the dataset.
+The activity has been performed using the Growth of Orange Trees dataset (https://www.rdocumentation.org/packages/datasets/versions/3.4.3/topics/Orange) as a base and making additions/modifications to the dataset.

 The tasks performed are as follows:
 1. Linear regression with continuous and categorical variables